Captorhinidae

-Captorhinidae (also known as cotylosaurs) is an extinct family of tetrapods, traditionally considered primitive reptiles, known from the late Carboniferous to the Late Permian.
+Captorhinidae is an extinct family of tetrapods, traditionally considered primitive reptiles, known from the late Carboniferous to the Late Permian.
 They had a cosmopolitan distribution across Pangea.

 Description

-Captorhinids are a clade of small to very large lizard-like reptiles that date from the late Carboniferous through the Permian.
-Their skulls were much stronger than those of their relatives, the Protorothyrididae, and had teeth that were better able to deal with tough plant material.
-The postcranial skeleton is very similar to that of advanced reptiliomorph amphibians, so much in fact that the amphibian Seymouriamorpha and Diadectomorpha were thought to be reptiles and grouped together in "Cotylosauria" as the first reptiles in the early 20th century.
+Captorhinids are a clade of small to very large lizard-like animals that date from the Late Carboniferous through the Permian.
+Their skulls were much stronger than those of their relatives, the protorothyridids, and had teeth that were better able to deal with tough plant material.
+The postcranial skeleton is similar to those of seymouriamorphs and diadectomorphs; these animals were grouped together with the captorhinids in the order Cotylosauria as the first reptiles in the early 20th century, but are now usually regarded as stem-amniotes no closer to reptiles than to mammals.
 Captorhinids have broad, robust skulls that are generally triangular in shape when seen in dorsal view.
 The premaxillae are characteristically downturned.
 The largest captorhinid, the herbivorous Moradisaurus, could reach an estimated snout-vent length of 2 meters (6.5 feet).
 Early, smaller forms possessed single rows of teeth, and were likely carnivorous or omnivorous, while the larger, more derived captorhinids belonging to the subfamily Moradisaurinae were herbivorous and developed multiple (up to 11) rows of teeth in the jaws alongside propalinal (back and forth) jaw motion, which created an effective apparatus for grinding and shredding plant matter.

 Histological and SEM analysis of captorhinid tail vertebrae concluded in a 2018 study that captorhinids were the first amniotes to develop caudal autotomy as a defensive function.
 In studied specimens a split line is present in certain caudal vertebrae that is similar to those found in modern reptiles that perform caudal autonomy.
 This behaviour represented significant evolutionary benefit for the animals, allowing for escape and distracting predators, as well as minimizing blood loss at an injury site.

-Discovery and history

-Until recently, Concordia cunninghami was thought to be the basalmost known member of Captorhinidae.
-A novel phylogenic study of primitive reptile relationships by Muller & Reisz in 2006 recovered Thuringothyris as a sister taxon of the Captorhinidae.
-The same results were obtained in later phylogenic analyses.
-Concordia is still the earliest known captorhinid as all other captorhinid taxa are known only from Permian deposits.